pathways2learn/DevOpsGitHub/GitHub/03-Container/ACI/README.md

 - GitHub
   - Enterprise/Organization/Repository URL where the runner needs to be added
   - Agent registration token
     > The registration token we use to register the runner expires after one hour.
+So, there is no point in using it unless we have an automated solution which can fetch the registration token during the time of the container creation.
+GitHub provides REST API for this functionality so that we can use our access token and get the registration token.
+Please explore it to build a more robust and automated container runner solution.
+As this is a demo, we are just using the registration token to show how the runner works on a container.

 ### Results
 Once the code is ran successfully, you should be able to see the runner in your GitHub Enterprise/Organization/Repository.